maxday/documentation/content/en/logs/guide/lambda-logs-collection-troubleshooting-guide.md

 You can see if there are [automatic triggers][8] set up for your Lambda function with the following steps:

 1. Navigate to the [Cloudwatch console](https://console.aws.amazon.com/cloudwatch/).
-2. Click "Log Groups" in the left sidebar) here you will see a list of Log Groups.
-There is a "subscriptions" column on the right that shows what resources (if any) are currently subscribed to the log source.
+2. Click **Log Groups** in the left sidebar here you will see a list of Log Groups.
+There is a **subscriptions** column on the right that shows what resources (if any) are currently subscribed to the log source.
 3. If your Lambda function isn't listed as the subscriber for the Log Group you want to monitor, redo the steps from the [automatic trigger setup documentation][8].
 4. If the Log Group you want to monitor already has a different resource subscribed to it, see [Check for conflicting subscriptions](#check-for-conflicting-subscriptions) below.